sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 ### Launch Cloudbreak Deployer

-After accessing the VM via SSH:
+After accessing the VM via SSH, launch Cloudbreak deployer using the following steps.

+**Steps**

 1. Navigate to the cloudbreak-deployment directory: